kravitsjacob/mocot/README.md

 3) Run postprocessing `julia> include("postprocessing/run_scenarios.jl")`

 # Notes on old commits/releases
 Releases of week-01 to week-09 were regenerated due to migration away from git lfs.
 Thus, their release data all occur on the same day.

+for every bug:
+  * Run `using Infiltrator` to add debugging functionality.
+  * Set breakpoint where appropriate using `@Infiltrator.infiltrate` be sure to `import Infiltrator` at the top of development packages.
+Note, it will throw a warning as it thinks you are adding a not-included dependency.
+  * Evaluate using `include(<path>)`